Sunday Worship

 Learn More

-Posted by on Jan 6, 2024 in Blaine Youth Group, Church News & Events, Giving, Innovation Hub, Pastors' Columns, Prayer, Sermons, Service Opportunities, Small Groups, Spiritual Formation, Sunday Worship, Weekly Calendar
+Posted by on Sep 15, 2024 in Blaine Youth Group, Church News & Events, Giving, Prayer, Sermons, Service Opportunities, Small Groups, Spiritual Formation, Sunday Worship, Weekly Calendar

 • Hybrid Worship

-• Thank you to Sharon Maeda for providing today’s flower arrangements!
+• Thank you Miriam Tong for today’s flower arrangement

 Order of Worship